 hay, and grass to build their nest with.
 The Magnolia Warbler has one clutch

 per year that consists of 3-5 eggs.
-Females will incubate the eggs for 11-13
+Females will incubate and the male will

 help with feeding.
 The Magnolia Warbler is migratory and will winter in